DFE-Digital/apply-for-teacher-training/app/views/content/online_chat_privacy_notice.md

 ### How we protect your data

-The Zendesk customer service management system is hosted in accordance with its [regional data hosting policy](https://support.zendesk.com/hc/en-us/articles/360022185194?_ga=2.9135733.1989263323.1628099773-531922291.1627980374).
+The Zendesk customer service management system is hosted in accordance with its [regional data hosting policy](https://support.zendesk.com/hc/en-us/articles/360022185194).
 Zendesk is required to process and protect your personal data under strict conditions.
 These are stated in a written agreement between us and Zendesk, as required by the UK General Data Protection Regulation (GDPR) and UK Data Protection Act 2018 (DPA 2018).

 ### How long we keep your data

-We keep your data only for as long as needed for the uses listed above.

-We’ll need to support some people considering applying for teacher training for many years.
 We’ll delete the data we hold on you 3 years after you first contact us.

 ### Your rights

-Under the DPA 2018 and UK GDPR and the lawful basis of public interest, you have the right to:
+Under the DPA 2018 and UK GDPR and the lawful basis of public task in the public interest, you have the right to:

 - find out what data we hold about you
 - be informed about how your data is being used